finnhodgkin/ES6-JS-TheGoodParts-Runthrough/README.md

-# ES6-JS-TheGoodParts-Runthrough
+# ES6 - JS: The Good Parts - Run-through
-A quick runthrough of Douglas Crockford's The Good Parts with ES6 in mind
+A quick run-through of Douglas Crockford's The Good Parts with ES6 in mind